 The producers of oil are entitled to negotiate sales contracts directly with oil purchasers, with the result that the market determines the price of oil.
 Oil prices are primarily based on worldwide supply and demand.
 The specific price depends in part on oil quality, prices of competing fuels, distance to the markets, value of refined products, supply/demand balance, and other contractual terms.
-In respect of the Bahar Project, sales of natural gas are governed by the Bahar Gas Sales Agreement which maintains a fixed pricing structure of \$140 per cubic meter of gas or the equivalent of \$3.96 per mcf.
+In respect of the Bahar Project, sales of natural gas are governed by the Bahar Gas Sales Agreement which maintains a fixed pricing structure of \$95 per cubic meter of gas or the equivalent of \$2.69 per mcf in accordance with the March 3, 2017 Amended GSA.